Winter boots are critical for cold weather.

 If you intend to dry your boot liners inside a hot tent at night it’s best to dry them by the stove and then store them in a place that won’t absorb moisture before going to sleep.
 Otherwise the moisture from your breath and vapor from cooking, will be absorbed by the liners throughout the night.
 A military study found that often, liners actually absorb moisture when hung up in a hot tent overnight.

-One of the best wool boot liners available is made by the same Canadian company that makes the Arctic mitts for the Canadian military.
+One of the best wool boot liners available is made by the same Canadian company (Raber Gloves) that makes the Arctic mitts for the Canadian military.
 The wool liner has two layers (one inside the other) that can be spread for faster drying (see below).

 Features of the Ultimate Winter Boot: